odipar/spread/README.md

 Alternatively, full machine states can also be stored incrementally by SPREAD.
 In turn, this allows the pervasive re-use of state that was calculated earlier.

-So SPREAD kinda acts like a spreadsheet because spreadsheets also re-use the previous states of a workbook to optimally recalculate the next.
+So SPREAD kinda acts like a spreadsheet.
+Because spreadsheets also re-use the previous states of a workbook to optimally recalculate the next.

 Unlike SPREAD however, spreadsheets aren't capable to keep all their versions around.
 And typically, Excel plug-ins completely destroy the (otherwise) purely functional nature of spreadsheets.
-In contrast, SPREAD only allows referentially transparant functions as primitives.
+In contrast, SPREAD only allows referentially transparent functions as primitives.

 So can SPREAD be used as a drop-in Excel replacement?